javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/article.md

 ![](proto-animal-rabbit-walk-3.png)

-If we had other objects like `bird`, `snake` etc inheriting from `animal`, they would also gain access to its methods.
-But `this` in each method would be the corresponding object, not `animal`.
+If we had other objects like `bird`, `snake` etc inheriting from `animal`, they would also gain access to methods of `animal`.
+But `this` in each method would be the corresponding object, evaluated at the call-time (before dot), not `animal`.
+So when we write data into `this`, it is stored into these objects.

-In other words, methods are shared, but the state will be not.
+As a result, methods are shared, but the object state is not.

 ## Summary

 - In JavaScript, all objects have a hidden `[[Prototype]]` property that's either another object or `null`.
 - We can use `obj.__proto__` to access it (there are other ways too, to be covered soon).
-- The object references by `[[Prototype]]` is called a "prototype".
+- The object referenced by `[[Prototype]]` is called a "prototype".
 - If we want to read a property of `obj` or call a method, and it doesn't exist, then JavaScript tries to find it in the prototype.
 Write/delete operations work directly on the object, they don't use the prototype (unless the property is actually a setter).
 - If we call `obj.method()`, and the `method` is taken from the prototype, `this` still references `obj`.
-So methods always work with the current objects even if they are inherited.
+So methods always work with the current object even if they are inherited.